Reference Date: 04-November-2014

 Maize prices continue to decline in major markets

 Prices of maize declined by 35–65 percent between April and October as “msimu” and “masika” harvests increased supplies in markets in both uni-modal and bi-modal rainfall areas.
 In October, in Dar Es Salaam’s wholesale market, maize was traded at about USD 195 per tonne, approximately 60 percent below the levels of 12 months earlier.
 Similarly, in Arusha, prices of maize in October were about 30 percent lower than in the same month of the previous year.
 The current low levels of maize prices, despite a sustained export demand from neighbouring countries, reflect the adequate availabilities from an above average 2014 cereal production.

 Pockets of food insecurity in areas that harvested below-average “msimu” crops in May/June

 Overall, the country’s food security situation is favourable in both bi‑modal and uni‑modal rainfall areas and have improved further with the recent commercialization of the 2014 “mismu” and “masika” season crops.
-However, some areas of food insecurity exist in uni‑modal central regions of Dodoma and Singida which gathered reduced 2014 “msimu” cereal and bean crops last May/June.
-Here food stocks were not fully replenished and are being depleted, some two months earlier than usual, with local households forced to rely on market purchases.
-Poor household in these areas are currently at Stressed food insecurity level (IPC Phase 2).
-Labor opportunities linked to land preparation of next “msimu” season in October will bring some relief to their food security situation, but more significant improvements are only expected in May 2015 when the next harvest will be gathered.
+However, some areas of food insecurity persist in uni‑modal central Rift Valley regions of Dodoma and Singida which gathered reduced 2014 “msimu” crops last May/June.
+Here, food stocks were depleted by August, some three months earlier than usual, with local households forced to rely on market purchases during a longer-than-usual lean season.
+Poor households in these areas are currently at stressed food insecurity level (IPC Phase 2).
+The ongoing land preparation of the 2015 “msimu” season is offering some labour opportunities which are bringing some relief to their food security situation.
+However, more significant improvements in uni-modal rainfall areas are only expected to take place in May 2015, when the next harvest will be gathered.